-Additional documentation is required when vaccinating minors under the age of 18 years and without a legal parent or guardian present.
+For vaccine recipients under the age of 18 years and without a legal parent or guardian present there will need to be extra documentation.
 For each vaccine given to a minor without a parent or guardian present, a consent form must be signed by the legal parent or guardian prior to any vaccine administration.

 - 1. On-Site Medical Services Influenza Consent - 2.
-NHIIS Opt-In or Opt-Out.
-Each vaccine recipient and/or parent/guardian must be given the option to Opt-in or Opt-out of the vaccine documentation within NHIIS.
-This documentation must be collected along with their consent form.
-No information shall be entered in NHIIS without first receiving explicit consent to share information (Opt-in) from the patient or the parent/guardian of a minor. - a.
-Parents must be provided information on NHIIS to make an informed decision.
-See NHIIS Information for Parents and Patients - 3.
 Signed attestation by school nurse, administrator, or team member attesting that a reminder notification was sent to all families/vaccine recipients within the 10 days prior to vaccination clinic.
 This reminder must inform them to call/notify the vaccine clinic if there are any changes to the consent form or if vaccination is no longer wanted.

-Consent must be completed correctly.
-If the consent form is not completed in its entirety (i.e. missing an answer to a question or not signed/dated by a parent/guardian, etc.), vaccination must be declined.
-If a signed attestation acknowledging a vaccination clinic reminder was sent to families is not present at the vaccination clinic, vaccination of all minors without a parent/guardian present must be deferred.
-For international students or recipients whose parent or guardian is not locally available, they will need a copy of proof of guardianship that has been individually signed by the parent authorizing medical rights to another named individual.
+If an attestation acknowledging a vaccination clinic reminder was sent to families is not signed/present at the vaccination clinic, vaccination of all minors without a parent/guardian present will need to be deferred.

+For international students or recipients whose parent or guardian is not local, they will need a copy of proof of guardianship that has been individually signed by the parent authorizing medical rights to a named individual.
 If possible, having a signed consent form from the parent along with the proof of guardianship would be preferred.